halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

 #.
 Press 'a' to select all, then press 'x' and click the delet button to clear the default elements.

-   #.
+   a.
 Go to the File menu and select "TrackerJack AE Tracking Data (.json)" via the import command.
-   #.
+   a.
 Locate the JSON file exported from After Effects

 #.
 Press '0' to switch to the Camera view, or go to *View* -> *Cameras* -> *Active Camera*.